QuotaClub

 Ten DM templates by scenario, plus a printable profile audit.

-The DM is where LinkedIn outbound actually converts.
-These are the ten templates I rotate through depending on the scenario — connection request, post-engagement, mutual-connection intro, content thank-you, and six others.
-Plus a profile-audit checklist so you can self-score your LinkedIn in 15 minutes.
+The DM is one possible step in a LinkedIn outbound workflow.
+These are ten editorial templates to adapt by scenario: connection request, post-engagement, mutual-connection intro, content thank-you, and six others.
+Plus a profile-audit checklist so you can review your LinkedIn in 15 minutes.

 Common questions